PuddleServer/Puddle/_RequestAndResponse/README.md

     - `.protocol`
     - `.search`
     - `.searchParams`
+    - `.variable` Get the name of the variable included in pathname and its value.
+    (Variables are defined by prefixing them with a colon.)
 - `await req.readBody(): string`
 Data sent by the client via POST request, etc.
 - `req.getCookie(key: string): string | undefined`